ProteomeTeam/NovoB/README.md

-# NovoB: A Bidirectional De Novo Peptide Sequencing Using Transformer Model
+# NovoB: Bidirectional De Novo Peptide Sequencing Using a Transformer Model

 We recommand conda environment for runing NovoB.<p>
 - NovoB requires :